- School Excursions

 The wood of this bush is very pretty when it’s polished up.
 It’s a purply colour, and as the wood dies and gets older more purple comes through.
 A really deep purple will come through the middle of the wood.

 Aboriginal people have many uses for eucalypts.
 The fragrant oil-bearing leaves of eucalypts are used to relieve colds, headaches, backaches and fevers.
 Seeds, bark from young roots, nectar, galls, wild honey, water and manna from certain species of eucalypts can be eaten.
 Gum from eucalypts can be applied directly to sores and abrasions or boiled in water and used as a wash.
 The wood is used to make tools and other implements such as dishes and bowls.
-Eucalypt bark is used to make shelters and canoes; it can also be fashioned into fishing liens, fish nets and baskets.
+Eucalypt bark is used to make shelters and canoes; it can also be fashioned into fishing lines, fish nets and baskets.

 All along the riverbanks, of course, you’ll come across numerous river gums where the footprints of our people are left behind in the removal of the bark for various weapons such as the shield.
 As well, they’d take off the bark for their huts to make them weatherproof and they’d also use the sheets of bark to bury the dead in.
-They’d wrap them in the bark and take them to the closes sand dune for burial.
+They’d wrap them in the bark and take them to the closest sand dune for burial.
 So the bark was very important to the Aboriginal people.

 Widespread in inland Australia, the Coolibah (Eucalyptus coolibah) is one of a number of eucalypts containing quantities of water in their roots.
-Shallow roots are located and dug up, cut into pieces and up-ended into a bol to drain.
+Shallow roots are located and dug up, cut into pieces and up-ended into a bowl to drain.
 The Coolibah is known as gulabaa to Gamilaroi people and as kumparla to Paakantyi people.

 We were hoping we’d find some nice sugary gum here that we could eat.
 It’s really nice … really sweet.
 You can eat it straight away.
 And sometimes we used to gather great clumps of it when we were kids and we’d take it home and put it in the billy with a little bit of water and boil it up and make nice syrup to drink.
 It is a two-fold tree – before the flower forms you get the buds and you chew and suck on that and you get a lot of nice nectar out of it.
 If we come back in late spring, early summer, we’ll be able to get some gum off it.